 Members have received regular financial reports throughout 2020/21 outlining the ongoing financial and organisational pressures arising from the ongoing pandemic, the continued government restrictions and messaging of essential travel only.
 Members are also aware of the measures taken by SPT in the current financial year that have been necessary to minimise the disruption to SPT arising from this financial instability.
-These are reported in the separate updated Financial Forecast for the current year but include, although are not limited to, significant staff recruitment freezes, reductions on budgets including priority budgets such as the supported bus services, MyBus and support to frontline services, including the reduction of support to the capital plan and transport infrastructure funding.
+These were reported in the Financial Forecast paper to the Strategy and Programmes Committee and include, although are not limited to, significant staff recruitment freezes, reductions on budgets including priority budgets such as the supported bus services, MyBus and support to frontline services, including the reduction of support to the capital plan and transport infrastructure funding.